MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 By default, the scanner protects only Office file types.
 To change this behavior for the scanner, edit the registry and specify the additional file types that you want to be protected.
 For instructions, see [File API configuration](../develop/file-api-configuration.md) from the developer guidance.

-#### To scan .zip files

-The scanner can inspect .zip files when you follow these instructions:

-1. For the Windows Server computer running the scanner, install the [Office 2010 Filter Pack SP2](https://support.microsoft.com/en-us/help/2687447/description-of-office-2010-filter-pack-sp2).

-2. Configure the scanner to include .zip files to be inspected, as described in the preceding section.

-3. If .zip files should be classified and protected rather than just inspected for sensitive information, add a registry entry for files with this file name extension to have generic protection (pfile), as described in the preceding section.

-Example scenario after doing these steps:

-A file named **accounts.zip** contains Excel spreadsheets with credit card numbers.
-Your Azure Information Protection policy has a label named **Confidential \ Finance**, which is configured to discover credit card numbers, and automatically apply the label with protection that restricts access to the Finance group.

-After inspecting the file, the scanner classifies this file as **Confidential \ Finance**, applies generic protection to the file so that only members of the Finance groups can unzip it, and renames the file **accounts.zip.pfile**.

 ### Files that cannot be protected by default

 Any file that is password-protected cannot be natively protected by the Azure Information Protection client unless the file is currently open in the application that applies the protection.
 You most often see PDF files that are password-protected but other applications, such as Office apps, also offer this functionality.